MinaSamirSaad/simple_shell/README.md

 # Simple Shell

-### It is an imitation of the Unix shell built in the C language
+### It is an imitation of the Unix shell built in with C language

 ## Authors